-At the General Shareholders' Meeting held on 6th June 2012, a resolution was passed granting authorization to the Company to proceed with the derivative acquisition of own shares, directly or through group companies, and with the express power to reduce the share capital to redeem own shares, delegating to the Board of Directors the necessary powers to execute the resolutions passed by the General Meeting in this regard, rendering the previous authorization without effect, and granting authorization to apply the portfolio of own shares, as the case may be, to the execution or coverage of remuneration systems.
-The authorization granted is valid for a term of five (5) years as of the date the resolution is passed, i.e. until 6th June 2017.
-At the Board meeting of 26th March 2015, it was resolved to apply the Board's delegation to the CEO to acquire own shares up to the limit of 4% of the share capital.
-This authorization will be valid until 31/12/2016.
+At the Ordinary General Shareholders' Meeting held on 3rd May 2017, it was resolved to (i) authorize the Company to proceed with the derivative acquisition of own shares, directly or through group companies, and with the express power to reduce the share capital to redeem own shares, delegating to the Board of Directors the necessary powers to execute the resolutions passed by the General Meeting in this regard, rendering the previous authorization without effect, and (ii) authorize it to apply the portfolio of own shares, as the case may be, to the execution or coverage of remuneration systems.
+The authorization granted is valid for a term of five (5) years as of the date the resolution is passed, i.e. until 3rd May 2022.

+At the Board meeting of 3rd May 2017, it was resolved, in the context of this authorization granted to the Board of Directors, to authorize the CEO to proceed with the derivative acquisition and disposal of own shares up to a maximum number of shares not exceeding four (4%) per cent of the Company's share capital.
+This authorization will be valid until 31/12/2018.